nktnlx/jetbrains_python_developer/6_coffee_machine/README.md

 An example of the script execution:
 ```
-Write how many ml of water the coffee machine has:
+The coffee machine has:
-1500
+400 of water
-Write how many ml of milk the coffee machine has:
+540 of milk
-300
+120 of coffee beans
+9 of disposable cups
+550 of money

+Write action (buy, fill, take):
+buy
+What do you want to buy?
+1 - espresso, 2 - latte, 3 - cappuccino:
+3

-Write how many grams of coffee beans the coffee machine has:
+The coffee machine has:
-115
+200 of water
+440 of milk
-Write how many cups of coffee you will need:
+108 of coffee beans
-5
-Yes, I can make that amount of coffee (and even 1 more than that)
+8 of disposable cups
+556 of money
 ```